 Of all the stages of okra plant growth, the seedling stage is when the plant is most vulnerable to pests and disease, which can deliver a fatal blow to our beloved okra plantlets.
-If your okra seedlings are dying, then let this article take the “oh crud” out of okra cultivation and learn more about some of the more common okra seedling diseases and prevention.
+If your okra seedlings are dying, then let this article take the “oh crud” out of okra cultivation and learn more about some of the more common okra seedling diseases and some prevention techniques.

 Okra Seedling Diseases to Look For